rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 ## Introduction

 `vsftpd` is the  Very Secure FTP Daemon (FTP being the file transfer protocol).
-It has been available for many years now, and is actually the default FTP daemon in Rocky Linux, and many other Linux distributions.
+It has been available for many years, and is the default FTP daemon in Rocky Linux and many other Linux distributions.

 `vsftpd` allows for the use of virtual users with pluggable authentication modules (PAM).
-These virtual users do not exist in the system, and have no other permissions except to use FTP.
+These virtual users do not exist in the system and have no other permissions except FTP.
 If a virtual user gets compromised, the person with those credentials will have no other permissions after gaining access as that user.
-Using this setup is very secure indeed, but does require a bit of extra work.
+This setup is very secure but requires a bit of extra work.

 !!! tip "Consider `sftp`"

-    Even with the security settings used here to set up `vsftpd`, you may want to consider `sftp` instead. `sftp` will encrypt the entire connection stream and is more secure for this reason.
+    Even with the security settings used here to set up `vsftpd`, you may want to consider `sftp` instead. `sftp` will encrypt the entire connection stream and is more secure.
 We have created a document called [Secure Server - `sftp`](../sftp) that deals with setting up `sftp` and the locking down SSH.

 ## Installing `vsftpd`

-You also need to ensure the installation of  `openssl`.
+You must also ensure the `openssl` installation.
 If you are running a web server, this probably **is** already installed, but just to verify you can run:

 ```
 dnf install vsftpd openssl